cjolowicz/blog/content/posts/hypermodern-python-04-typing.md

 ---
-date: 2019-11-07T12:52:59+02:00
+date: 2020-01-15T10:04:00+01:00
-title: "Hypermodern Python 4: Typing"
+title: "Hypermodern Python Chapter 4: Typing"
-description: "Coding in Python like Savielly Tartakower."
+description: "A guide to modern Python tooling with a focus on simplicity and minimalism."
 draft: true
 tags:
   - python